Alexander David Bregman

 - Debut July 25, 2016

-Bregman made his big league debut as the Astros' starting third baseman against the New York Yankees on July 25th.
-Batting 6th, he went 0 for 4 with a pair of strikeouts as Houston was muzzled by Michael Pineda and lost the game, 2-1.
-He was the first position player form the 2015 draft to make his debut, following P Carson Fulmer, who was taken 8th overall, by only a week.
-He began his major league career by going 0 for 18 before collecting his first hit on July 31st with a 3rd-inning single off Mike Pelfrey of the Detroit Tigers.
-The slump continued for a while though, eventually reaching 2 for 38 before he found his hitting stroke again.
-His first big league homer came on August 16th, a two-run shot off Jaime Garcia of the St. Louis Cardinals.
-In 49 games, he hit .264 with 8 homers and 34 RBIs.
+Alex began 2016 with the Double A Corpus Christi Hooks of the Texas League.
+In 62 games, he hit .297 with 16 doubles and 14 homers to earn a promotion to Triple A and the Fresno Grizzlies by the end of June.
+He was named to play for the United States team at the 2016 Futures Game played in San Diego's Petco Park on July 10th.
+He was one of the stars of the contest as he tripled in the 1st, doubled in the 3rd and singled in the 4th before making outs in his last two at-bats.
+It was clear that he would not be long in the minors after that and, on July 24th, the Astros announced that he was being called up to the bigs.
+Bregman made his debut as the Astros' starting third baseman against the New York Yankees on July 25th.
+Batting 6th, he went 0 for 4 with a pair of strikeouts as Houston was muzzled by Michael Pineda and lost, 2-1.
+Alex was the first position player form the 2015 draft to make his debut, following pitcher Carson Fulmer (8th overall), by only a week.
+He began his major league career going 0 for 18 before collecting his first hit on July 31st with a 3rd-inning single off Mike Pelfrey of the Detroit Tigers.
+The slump continued for a while, eventually reaching 2 for 38, before he found his hitting stroke again.
+His first big league homer came August 16th, a two-run shot off Jaime Garcia of the St. Louis Cardinals.
+In 49 games, he hit .264 with 8 homers and 34 RBI.
 He was named the recipient of the USA Today Minor League Player of the Year Award and also to the 2016 Topps All-Star Rookie Team.

 - 2016 Topps All-Star Rookie Team